-We are exposed to equity price risk as a result of our available-for-sale equity securities, including publicly-traded equities, and we manage our equity investment portfolio in accordance with our internal regulations.
+We are exposed to equity price risk as a result of our available-for-sale equity securities, including publicly-traded equities, and we manage our equity investment portfolio in accordance with our internal policies and procedures.

-The table below presents the carrying amount and unrealized gain or loss for our available-for-sale equity securities traded in an active market and with quoted market price as of December 31, 2013.
+The table below presents the carrying amount and unrealized gain or loss for our available-for-sale equity securities traded in an active market and with quoted market price as of December 31, 2014.

-Carry ing Amount NT\$ ] NT\$ nillions) nlized Loss NT\$

-Available-for-sale equity securities

-Domestic listed stocks \$ 3,046 \$ 84 \$ 227

-Foreign listed stocks 24 12

-3,070 96 227

-The total value of our available-for-sale equity portfolio amounted to NT\$3.1 billion (US\$102.4 million) as of December 31, 2013, which decreased approximately 43% compared with the total value of our equity portfolio as of December 31, 2012.
-This decrease was mainly due to the fact that we redeemed all our interests in several open-ended mutual funds.
-Compared to a net unrealized gain of NT\$262 million on our equity portfolio at the end of 2012, we recognized a net unrealized loss of NT\$131 million (US\$4.4 million) on our equity portfolio as of December 31, 2013.
-The net unrealized loss was mainly due to the decreasing price of the equity securities we held.
+Carrying Amount NT\$ Unrealized Gain NT\$ (in millions) Unrealized Loss NT\$ Available-for-sale equity securities · ́ Domestic listed stocks and emerging stocks \$ 3,914 \$ 936 \$ 16 listed equity portfolio as of December 31, 2013.
+This increase was mainly due to the increasing price of the equity securities we held.
+Compared to a net unrealized loss of NT\$131 million on our equity portfolio at the end of 2013, we recognized a net unrealized gain of NT\$920 million (US\$29.1 million) on our equity portfolio as of December 31, 2014.
+The net unrealized gain was mainly due to the increasing price of the equity securities mentioned above.